Take a Virtual Tour

-If you are having a scheduled cesarean with Texas Health Southwest, please remember the following:
+If you are having a scheduled induction or cesarean at Texas Health Southwest, please remember the following:

 - Do not eat or drink at least eight hours before the procedure, or the procedure may be rescheduled, possibly to another day.

 - Shower in the morning using the chlorhexidine gluconate (HCG) solution provided by your doctor’s office.

 - Remove all jewelry and leave valuables at home.

 Scheduled Cesarean Births

 When you arrive, tell the Labor and Delivery staff you are there for a scheduled procedure.
 You will be taken to your room, where you will remain for approximately two hours.
 During this time the nurses will monitor the baby.
 The physician who administers your anesthesia will visit you to discuss your options before you are taken to the operating room.

 Typically, a physician, two nurses, an anesthesiologist and a certified surgery technician are in the operating room.
 One adult visitor may be in the operating room during the surgery, as long as there are no safety concerns.
 Typically, you will be in the operating room for about one hour.
 After the surgery, you will be moved back to your Labor and Delivery room with your baby and support person.
 You will remain in recovery for about two hours.
 If there are no safety concerns, you will have skin-to-skin time with your new baby to establish the first feeding.